The exact minimum number of triangles in graphs of given order and size

 \eps{{\varepsilon}} {\mathcal{P}} {\mathcal{T}} {\mathcal{L}} {\mathbb{E}} {\mathbb{P}} {\mathcal{H}} \newenvironment{remark}[1][Remark.]{\begin{trivlist} \item[ \labelsep {\bfseries #1}]}{\end{trivlist}} [1]{\ \textsf{[[ #1 ]]}\ } [1]{} [1]{{ \mathcal{#1}}} [1]{{\bf #1}} [1]{{\mathbb #1}} [1]{\overline{#1}} [1]{\mathrm{#1}} [1]{\mathfrak{#1}} [1]{\mathbold{#1}}

+\textbf{Overview.} Extremal graph theory is a very active area of mathematics, whose development was greatly fuelled by some fundamental questions that, while easy to state, are notoriously difficult.
+One famous example of a such question is the Erd\H os-Rademacher problem whose key special case is to determine $g(n,e)$, the minimum number of triangles that a graph with $n$ vertices and $e$ edges can have.
+It goes back to Rademacher (1941, unpublished) who solved the first non-trivial case $e=t_2(n)+1$, where $t_r(n)$ is the size of the complete balanced $r$-partite graph of order~$n$.
+This problem was revived by Erd\H{o}s~\cite{Erdos55} and has attracted much attention since then.
+Mathematicians who directly worked on it include Bollob\'as, Fisher, Khadziivanov, Lov\'asz, Moon, Moser, Nikiforov, Nordhaus, Razborov, Reiher, Simonovits, Stewart, and others.
+Also, this problem motivated many further important developments (stability theorems, the supersaturation problem, Sidorenko's conjecture, subgraph profiles in graphons, etc.).

+One of the difficulties is that $g(\lambda):=\lim_{n\to\infty} g(n,(\lambda+o(1)){n\choose 2})$ happens to be a countable union of concave functions.
+So novel approaches were needed here.
+Fisher~\cite{Fisher89} determined $g(\lambda)$ for $\lambda\in [\frac 12,\frac23]$ by using spectral methods.
+The whole range of $\lambda$ was resolved by Razborov~\cite{Razborov07,Razborov08}, who introduced his powerful flag algebra method for this purpose.
+Later, Nikiforov~\cite{Nikiforov11} and Reiher~\cite{Reiher16} re-proved Razborov's result by using Lagrange multipliers for some analytic relaxation of the problem.

+Unfortunately, none of the above methods seem to give the exact value of $g(n,e)$, except for rather special pairs $(n,e)$.
+Essentially all other previously known exact results for $n\to\infty$ are superseded by a difficult paper of Lov\'asz-Simonovits~\cite{LovaszSimonovits83} who completely solved the problem when $t_r(n)\le e\le t_r(n)+o_r(n^2)$, i.e.,\ $e$ is slightly above some $t_r(n)$.

+Our paper determines the exact value of $g(n,e)$ and describes all extremal graphs when the edge density is bounded away from~1, proving a conjecture of Lov\'asz-Simonovits~\cite{LovaszSimonovits76} from 1975 in this range.
+An additional difficulty for the exact result is that extremal graphs come from three somewhat similar but different families.
+Also, the stability approach via local transformations does not seem to yield the result so we had to use some `global' estimates as well.
+We hope that the method of this paper, besides solving almost all cases of the triangle minimisation problem, will be useful in other situations where one has to convert asymptotic calculations into exact results.\\[10pt]

 {\textbf{Abstract.} What is the minimum number of triangles in a graph of given order and size?
-Motivated by earlier results of Mantel and Tur\'an, the first non-trivial case of this problem was solved by Rademacher in 1941, and the problem was revived by Erd\H{o}s in 1955; it is now known as the Erd\H{o}s-Rademacher problem.
+Motivated by earlier results of Mantel and Tur\'an, Rademacher solved the first non-trivial case of this problem in 1941.
+The problem was revived by Erd\H{o}s in 1955; it is now known as the Erd\H{o}s-Rademacher problem.
 After attracting much attention, it was solved asymptotically in a major breakthrough by Razborov in 2008.
 In this paper, we provide an exact solution for all large graphs whose edge density is bounded away from~$1$, which in this range confirms a conjecture of Lov\'asz and Simonovits from 1975.
 Furthermore, we give a description of the extremal graphs. \\[10pt]